Safe Church, Safe Communities

 Intake Officer: The Rev. Kris Leaman

-Since February 2020 a group consisting of William Graham, William Smith, Rev. Kris Leaman, and Amy Mellies have been working to adapt the model policy which was passed at General Convention in 2018.
+In February 2020 a group consisting of William Graham, William Smith, Rev. Kris Leaman, and Amy Mellies worked to adapt the model policy which was passed at General Convention in 2018.
 On January 9, 2021 the Board of Directors for the Diocese of Iowa approved an adapted version of this policy.
 The policy consists of three segments: Policies and Procedures for the Protection of Children & Youth, Vulnerable Adults, and Pastoral Relationships.

 Online training for Safe Church, Safe Communities is available.
-New courses will be available at the beginning of January 2022.
+The new courses became available in January 2022, and need to be completed every THREE years.
 Contact the administrator in your congregation for login information.
 If your congregation does not have an administrator, the person in charge of your congregation should select someone to serve in that role, and then contact the diocesan office.
-We will then send that person instructions.
-Due to the overwhelming request for new login information, the diocesan staff is unable to set up users for congregations.

 Training and Webinars